web-platform-tests/wpt/docs/_appendix/github-intro.md

 ## Configure your environment

-If all you intend to do is to load [manual tests][manual-tests] or [ref tests][ref-tests] from your local file system, the above set up should be sufficient.
+If all you intend to do is to load [manual tests][manual-tests] or [ref tests][ref-tests] from your local file system, the above setup should be sufficient.
 But many tests (and in particular, all [testharness.js tests][testharness-tests]) require a local web server.

 See [Local Setup][local-setup] for more information.